moroz0751/starship-brilliant/README.md

 ## Install

 1. Download the `brilliant.toml` theme file to your local theme directory
+   * Use `brilliant-warp.toml` for Warp terminal due to different spacing handling
 2. Choose one of the following:
    1. Add the path to `brilliant.toml` in your shell profile: